christophelh/korukids/src/slides/01-intro.md

 ---

-## Objectives 🌟
+> Objectives 🌟
 - Improve revenue by improving the matching rate between nannies and parents.
-- Collect qualitative datas to understand nannies mindset.
+- Collect qualitative datas to understand nannies' mindset.

 ---

-## Brainstorming phase 🧐
+> Brainstorming phase 🧐

-- **Ideal nannies (Quick Win):** show motivation (Actively searching, sent high volume of emails, good availbilities , High number of families around)
+- **Ideal nannies:** Highly motivated (actively searching, sent high volume of emails, good availbilities , high number of families around)
-- **Less Ideal nannies:** Not active the last 60days , low amount of emails sent , low availabilities
+- **Less ideal nannies:** Not active in the last 60 days, sent a low amount of emails, have low availabilities.
-- **Nannies who need a push (A bet 🃏):** Low amount of emails sent, Active in the last 60 days, Good amount of parents around.
+- **Nannies who need a push:** Low amount of emails sent, active in the last 60 days,good amount of parents around.
 - **Questions** Why nannies who sent high volume & have a high number of parents around didnt get matched yet ????

 ---